Python Turtle - Lesson 5¶

 27print("The number was", number)

-Let’s investigating the new code to see how this use of a
+Let’s investigate the new code to understand how this while loop works.

 Code breakdown:

-Line 5:while True:This is called an infinite loop, since the condition will always be
+Line 5:while True:this is called an infinite loop because the condition is always

 Code flowchart: